CastAMCF/MiniTweaksToolbox/README.md

 </details>

 ## Menu
-Features in this section can be turn on/off (if some people complain about a feature that should be always enable, that feature can be migrated to the **Features** section)
+Features in this section can be turn on/off (features can be migrated to other section)

 ***<details><summary>Tunned Parts</summary>***